 Under no circumstances will the access point exceed the regulatory limits for transmission power.
 These are always respected automatically, regardless of the settings made here.
+Max.-Distance

-4.4.1.4 Rate selection

-Increasing the broadcast and multicast data rates can help to reduce the load on the medium.
+Enter the distance to the most distant WLAN station here (e.g., to a WDS partner).
+This setting is used to increase the internal timeout for WLAN ACK packets so that packets from a distant station can still be processed.
+Default is 1 kilometer.
+4.4.1.4 Rate selection Increasing the broadcast and multicast data rates can help to reduce the load on the medium.
 Broadcasts and multicasts are usually sent at the lowest possible rate in order to reach distant clients; however, this means that they occupy a large slice of medium time.
 Adjusting this setting can be particularly useful in large networks with a high density of access points.
 Configure the broadcast and multicast data rates under Wireless-LAN > WLAN-Networks > Rate-Selection.